openservicebrokerapi/servicebroker/spec.md

 An alternative to carrying basic authentication on every request is to utilize a bearer token via the `Authorization: Bearer` header.
-When a bearer token is used additional processes are often required to deal with token expiration and renewal.
-These are details not covered by this specification and must be worked out by the Platform.
+When a bearer token is used additional processes are often needed to deal with token expiration and renewal.
+These are details not covered by this specification and need to be worked out by the Platform.
 If bearer tokens are used communication with the Broker MUST be secured over TLS.

 If authentication is used, the Service Broker MUST authenticate the request using the predetermined authentication mechanism and MUST return a `401